 - Map the need for onboarding, training & coaching program

-Hiring a specialist to manage your support quality is a surefire way to fortify your goals.
+Hiring a specialist to manage quality customer service is a surefire way to fortify your goals.

-What goals should you set for your support team?
+What quality goals should you set for your support team?

 Defining where you want to be is the first step to actually getting there.
 Goal setting is an important practice for teams just as much as for individuals.
 You’ve likely heard the proverb, ‘what gets measured, gets managed’ — setting goals improves focus and helps your employees understand their priorities.